-Angiogram is a diagnostic procedure where-in a contrast medium is injected into the arteries to see if there’s any blockage or problem in the coronary circulation of the patient.
+An angiogram is a diagnostic procedure where-in a contrast medium is injected into the arteries to see if there’s any blockage or problem in the coronary circulation of the patient.
 If any problem is detected in the coronary circulation, the physician will discuss to the patient the plan of care or interventions.
-Some patients are recommended to take medications, while others with critical condition, needs to undergo surgery or invasive procedure like angioplasty.
+Some patients are recommended to take medications, while others with a critical condition, need to undergo surgery or invasive procedure like angioplasty.

 Nursing checklist: preparations before the procedure

-So as nurse, what is your checklist before the procedure?
+So as a nurse, what is your checklist before the procedure?

 - Secure written informed consent.
 Make sure to let the patient sign the consent before sedative medication is given.